Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/06-notifying-user-changes/game-catalog/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Notifying from template to component

-## In this demo we are going to work with notifications from the template to the component by user changes.
+In this demo we are going to work with notifications from the template to the component by user changes.

 * There are three techniques to achieve this:
   - Two-way binding (long way)